-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1035 Spitzer 2005 Support Prohibits any state or local agency from hosting or providing service to an Internet website that posts a public safety official's home address or telephone number.
-II, III AB 1595 Evans 2005 Support Prohibits selling or trading for value on the Internet the home address or telephone number of any elected or appointed official has made a written demand to not disclose his or her home address or telephone number.
-II, III SB 506 Poochigian 2005 Support Extends existing voter registration confidentiality programs to include a public safety official.
-II, III SB 528 Ackerman and Dunn 2005 Cosponsor Declares the Legislature's intent to evaluate the impact of trial court unification on the judges' retirement systems and the resulting increase in the judges' age at the start of their judicial service.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1595 Evans 2005 Support Prohibits selling or trading for value on the Internet the home address or telephone number of any elected or appointed official has made a written demand to not disclose his or her home address or telephone number. П, Ш SB 506 Poochigian 2005 Support Extends existing voter registration confidentiality programs to include a public safety official.
+II, III SB 528 Ackerman and Dunn 2005 Cosponsor Declares the Legislature's intent to evaluate the impact of trial court unification on the judges' retirement systems and the resulting increase in the judges' ages at the start of their judicial service.
 II, III AB 2905 Spitzer 2004 Support Requires that an employing governmental entity reimburse moving and relocation expenses if it is necessary to move because a judge or court commissioner has received a credible threat that a life-threatening action may be taken against him or her or his or her immediate family as a result of his or her employment.
 II, III Improve quality of judicial service.
 AB 2688 Alquist 2002 Support Establishes a burial benefit in the amount of \$7,500, subject to cost-of-living increases, for all active and retired judges.
 III

-H. SELECTION AND ELECTION OF JUDGES
+C. SELECTION AND ELECTION OF JUDGES